The following notice is provided as required by the General Data Protection Regulation 2016/679 and in the spirit of transparency on behalf of:

-In operating our business, the entity with which an individual’s relationship is with acts as the data controller in relation to the following data of individuals associated with our current, past and prospective corporate clients, our individual clients and other contacts of the firm such as barristers, suppliers, co-counsel, potential recruits and other lawyers to whom we make or receive referrals.
+In operating our business, the entity with which an individual’s relationship is with acts as the data controller in relation to the data of individuals associated with our current, past and prospective corporate clients, our individual clients and other contacts of the firm such as barristers, suppliers, co-counsel, potential recruits and other lawyers to whom we make or receive referrals.
+In certain circumstances, GQ|Employment Law LLP and GQ|Littler Ireland may act as joint controllers in respect of data.

-We operate a customer relationship management database which includes details of individual contacts employed by our current, former and prospective clients together with other professional contacts of the firm.
-The information we hold includes individual contact details, details of our interactions, past work and work opportunities.
-This information is processed for our legitimate business purpose of marketing our services to interested persons, operating our business and managing our client and other external relationships.
-We do not systematically share marketing information with third parties.
 On occasion we may share limited details with other Littler Global member firms or other firms with whom we have a close relationship, but we only do this on a case by case basis where one of our fee earners believes that you or your organisation may be interested in a wider service offering.
 Where we provide such information to Littler Global entities outside the EEA we transfer such data under the terms of a model agreement.
-Records are held in our database for the lifespan of our relationship and are reviewed and purged once a year by our fee earners to remove contacts who we believe are no longer interested in our practice.
-If you would prefer not to be included in our customer relationship management database, please let us know.
+Records are held in our database for the lifespan of our relationship and are reviewed on a regular basis in order to remove contacts who we believe are no longer interested in our practice.
+If you would prefer not to be included in our client relationship management database, please let us know.

 Client Due Diligence

 “GQ|Littler and GQ|Littler Ireland act as data controller in relation to either: (i) the client due diligence information requested by us and provided by you or on your behalf; or (ii) information about you which is obtained from reputable public and private compliance databases.
 Such data is processed for the purpose of complying with our legal obligations and our legitimate interest in ensuring that our clients share our values.
-This information is not shared with third parties except where we instruct other law firms or professional service firms as part of the work we have been asked to do (in which case this disclosure may involve a transfer outside the EEA which will be legitimized on an ad hoc basis).
+This information is not shared with third parties except where we instruct other law firms or professional service firms as part of the work we have been asked to do (in which case this disclosure may involve a transfer outside the EEA which will be legitimised on an ad hoc basis).
 We may also share this information with the authorities and this information is typically retained for at least seven years after the client relationship ends although we may hold it for longer periods where necessary to defend against legal claims.
 You have the right of access, rectification and erasure and, although we would hope that you would address any queries directly to us in the first instance so that we can resolve them, you may complain to the UK Information Commissioner or to the Irish Data Protection Commissioner.

-You understand that if you receive and accept an offer of employment with us, you will have to provide proof of your right to work in the UK and a failure to provide this will mean that we are unable to hire you.
+You understand that if you receive and accept an offer of employment with us, you will have to provide proof of your right to work in the UK or Ireland (as appropriate) and a failure to provide this will mean that we are unable to hire you.
 Information about your application may be shared with any Littler Global member firm in the countries in which Littler Global operates (in particular GQ|Littler or GQ|Littler Ireland as appropriate or the USA) and where we have a model agreement in place to ensure that appropriate safeguards are in place.
-If you are successful in obtaining employment with us, then a separate notice will be provided to you.
+If you are successful in obtaining employment with us, then a separate privacy notice will be provided to you.
 If you are not successful, then we will usually delete your CV and associated records within 6 months of receiving it unless we agree to a different arrangement with you.